Carlos Fangueiro

-Carlos Manuel Fangueiro Soares (born 19 December 1976), known as Fangueiro, is a Portuguese football coach and a former right winger.
+Carlos Manuel Fangueiro Soares (born 19 December 1976), known as Fangueiro, is a Portuguese football coach and a former right winger who is the manager of Liga Portugal 2 club Leixões.

 He amassed Primeira Liga totals of 184 games and 31 goals over the course of seven seasons, representing in the competition Vitória de Guimarães, Gil Vicente and União de Leiria.
 He added 103/17 in the Segunda Liga, and also had spells in England with Millwall and Walsall.

 Playing career

 Leixões / Vitória

 Born in Leixões, Fangueiro joined Leixões SC's youth system at the age of 10.
 Still a junior, he made one appearance for the main squad in the second division, then proceeded to compete three full seasons with the club in the third level.

 Fangueiro signed for Vitória S.C. in 1997, making his Primeira Liga debut on 21 September by playing 29 minutes in a 2–3 away loss against S.C.
 Braga.
 After two consecutive loan spells in division two, with F.C.
 Maia and Gil Vicente FC, he returned to help his team narrowly miss out on qualification for the UEFA Cup in the 2002–03 campaign after a fourth-placed finish, contributing with 28 games – 11 starts – and seven goals to this feat.